Why marketers may have to work to rebuild consumer trust in Black Friday

 The Telegraph also ran a similar article at the end of October.
 They claim data collected by Love The Sales shows that in terms of the number of products priced at a discount, Black Friday is actually below average for the year.

 For Mobile Marketing Magazine, it is statistics like these that mean ‘shoppers are less likely to get involved in Black Friday sales in physical stores this year’.’
 With ‘48 per cent of UK respondents confirm[ing] that they have no plans to shop on Black Friday’, this could spell bad news for brands hoping to boost revenues in the final quarter.

 What does this mean for Black Friday marketing strategies?

-For marketers, the question of whether this trend towards waning trust should ring alarm bells and act as a catalyst for a change in strategy is a potent one.
+For marketers, the question of whether this trend towards waning trust should ring alarm bells.
+It must act as a catalyst for a change in strategy is a potent one.